Harsh-Tuwar/employee-management-system/README.md

 # ems-htuwar
-A CRM system which uses Node and Express as a backend.
+A CMS system which uses Node and Express as a backend.
 It uses Mongo DB to store user's data such as name, email and password(in encrypted type).
 It uses PostgreSQL to store the department and employee data such as name, number, full time or part time and many more.
 Front end is developed with the help of JS, HTML, CSS, jQuery and Bootstrap.